tlienart/Franklin.jl/docs/syntax/divs-commands.md

 ### Anchor points

-You can specify anchor points on the page using `\label{name of the anchor}` anywhere on the page _outside_ of maths environment.
+You can specify anchor points on the page using `\label{name of the anchor}` anywhere on the page _outside_ of the maths environment.
 This will insert an anchor:

 ```html